-Historic Annapolis is pleased to offer advance reservation group tours, for parties of 10 or more, of the following sites and special exhibits:
+Historic Annapolis is pleased to offer advance reservation group tours for parties of 10 or more for our sites.

 William Paca House and Garden

-Begin your Annapolis adventure at one of Annapolis’s most historic homes, the William Paca House and Garden.
+Step inside one of Annapolis’s most historic homes, the William Paca House and Garden.
 The restored home of William Paca, signer of the Declaration of Independence and Revolutionary-era Governor of Maryland stands today as one of the most elegant National Historic Landmarks in Annapolis.
-Stroll through an 18th century pleasure garden – 2-acres of meticulously maintained gardens are sure to engage all the senses!
+Stroll through an 18th century colonial garden – sure to engage all the senses!